 In response to CDA’s call for patient input, ALS Canada is preparing a submission to reflect the perspectives of the ALS community.
 The submission will be based on the input of people living with ALS, their caregivers (past or current), and family members.

-To inform our submission, we invite you to participate in a survey where you can share your perspectives, lived experiences, and what matters most to you when accessing new drugs like tofersen.
+To inform our submission, we invited you to participate in a survey where you can share your perspectives, lived experiences, and what matters most to you when accessing new drugs like tofersen.
+Thank you to more than 590 members of the ALS community who made their voice heard by completing the survey!

 What will your input do?